OWASP/CheatSheetSeries/cheatsheets/Transaction_Authorization_Cheat_Sheet.md

 ## 1.1 Transaction authorization method has to allow a user to identify and acknowledge significant transaction data

-User’s computers cannot be trusted due to malware threats.
+User's computers cannot be trusted due to malware threats.
 Hence a method that prevents a user from identifying transaction on an external device cannot be considered as secure.
 Transaction data should be presented and acknowledged using an external authorization component.

 Such a transaction authorization components should be build using the *What You See Is What You Sign* principle.
 When a user authorizes a transaction he needs to know what he is authorizing.
 Based on this principle, an authorization method must permit a user to identify and acknowledge the data which are significant to a given transaction.
 For example, in the case of a wire transfer: the target account and amount.